Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		By default, the **Auto-assign public IP** setting is set to enabled when we launce an instance in default subnet in the default VPC.
 However, when launching our instance, we can choose to disable the auto-assignment of the public IP address if we want to.

 	+	#####	Default VPC - custom subnet

+		We have the option to create additional subnets in our default VPC.
+If we launch our EC2 into a non-default subnet of the default VPC, then the **Auto-assign public IP** setting will be disabled by default.
+However, we can choose to change it from disabled to enabled.